balakarthikeyan/notes/docker.md

 overlay: used to enable communication between docker containers on different hosts (swarm nodes).

 macvlan: this allows containers to grab a unique IP address from the physical LAN network with DHCP.

+# Docker Concepts
+Images are read-only templates that you build from a set of instructions written in your Dockerfile.

+The Docker image is built using a Dockerfile.
+Each instruction in the Dockerfile adds a new “layer” to the image, with layers representing a portion of the images file system that either adds to or replaces the layer below it.
+Layers are key to Docker’s lightweight yet powerful structure.
+Docker uses a Union File System to achieve this:

+The Docker daemon receives the command from the client and manages Docker objects, such as images, containers, networks, and volumes.
+The Docker client and daemon can either run on the same system, or you can connect a Docker client to a remote Docker daemon.
+They can communicate using a REST API, over UNIX sockets or a network interface.

+The Docker image is created at build time and the Docker container is created at run time.

+The Dockerfile is at the heart of Docker.
+The Dockerfile tells Docker how to build the image that will be used to make containers.

+Each Docker image contains a file named Dockerfile with no extension.
+The Dockerfile is assumed to be in the current working directory when docker build is called to create an image.

+Recall that a container is built from a series of layers.
+Each layer is read only, except the final container layer that sits on top of the others.
+The Dockerfile tells Docker which layers to add and in which order to add them.

+By simply adding Dockerfile that contains instructions that are further used by Docker to package up the application into an image.

+# Union File Systems
+Docker uses Union File Systems to build up an image.
+You can think of a Union File System as a stackable file system, meaning files and directories of separate file systems (known as branches) can be transparently overlaid to form a single file system.